Have you ever noticed that your hair feels different after you dye it? It often seems softer, smoother, and shinier.

 Think of a room that gets a fresh coat of paint.
 The space instantly feels more vibrant and dynamic, even if the color is the same as the original!

-After using a permanent hair dye or a semi-permanent dye, hair feels better because those build-ups have been stripped from the strands, allowing for shine and softness.
+After using a permanent hair dye or a semi-permanent dye, hair can feel smoother mainly because of the rinse and conditioning step, not because the dye “cleans” the hair.

 Does Dyeing Your Hair Make It Healthier?

-No dyeing hair does not make it healthier.
-While hair may feel softer and look shinier immediately after dyeing due to conditioning agents in the dye and the sealing of hair cuticles, this is more about appearance and texture rather than an improvement in hair health.
+No, dyeing your hair does not make it healthier.
+While hair may feel softer and look shinier immediately after dyeing due to conditioning agents in the dye kit and the smoothing effect of conditioner, this is more about appearance and texture rather than an improvement in hair health.

 In reality, the chemicals used in hair dyes, especially permanent dyes, can be damaging over time.

-Strands can become fragile after consistent breaking down and reconstruction of the shaft’s inner and outer structures.
+Strands can become fragile after repeated breakdown and reconstruction of the shaft’s inner and outer structures.

 Dyeing regularly can strip the hair of its natural oils, leading to dryness.

-Hair lipids and proteins are vital to hair’s overall health, natural shine, and ability to maintain.
-Common hair dye chemicals like hydrogen peroxide, phenylenediamine, and ammonia dilute essential lipids and keratin proteins.
+Hair lipids and proteins are vital to hair’s overall health, natural shine, and ability to retain moisture.
+Common hair dye chemicals like hydrogen peroxide, phenylenediamine, and ammonia can oxidize and break down essential lipids and keratin proteins.

 Compromising these elements can change the hair’s natural texture, making it more difficult to style.